 - Feeling very tired or weak.

 - A heartbeat that does not feel normal.

 - A burning, numbness, or tingling feeling that is not normal.

 - A certain brain problem has happened with this drug.
 Rarely, this has been deadly.
 Call your child’s doctor right away if your child is confused, sleepy, very tired or weak, or has a fever, hallucinations, memory problems, seizures, stiff neck, or very bad headache.

 - Some people have had side effects during the infusion.
 Sometimes, these could be very bad or life-threatening.
 Tell your child’s doctor if your child has any of these side effects during the infusion: back or neck pain, chills or shaking, dizziness, feeling like passing out, fever, flushing, itching, rash, shortness of breath, swelling of the face, or wheezing.

-- It is common to have loose stools (diarrhea) with this drug.
-However, a very bad bowel problem (colitis) with diarrhea has happened with this drug.
+- It is common to have diarrhea with this drug.
+However, a severe bowel problem (colitis) with diarrhea has happened with this drug.
 This may lead to tears or holes in the bowels and may be life-threatening.
-Call your child’s doctor right away if your child has bloody stools; dark, tarry, or sticky stools; diarrhea; or very bad stomach pain.
+Call your child’s doctor right away if your child has bloody stools; dark, tarry, or sticky stools; diarrhea; or severe stomach pain.